Einheit468/Voron-2.4-counterweight/Build.md

 <p>
 <img src='images/beldholder_down_middle_1.png' height='300'> <img src='images/beldholder_down_reight_1.png' height='300'>
 <p/>

 * Insert M3 Heat Set Inserts<br>
 * Please do the same on the left side as on the right side.<br>
 <br>

-* Place the "T-Nut_Tool" on the aluminum profile
-And insert the T-Nut.
-The side of the label is the side where the thread is located.<br>
+* Place the "T-Nut_Tool" on the aluminum profile and insert the T-Nut. <br> The side of the label is the side where the thread is located.<br>
 * remove the "T-Nut_Tool"<br>
 * bring the printparts to the aluminum profile<br>
 <br>
 <img src='images/beldholder_down_5.png' width='500'> <br>

 * insert the screws into the holes provided on the T-nut.
 But only tighten the screws loosely.<br>
 <br>
 <img src='images/beldholder_down_6.png' width='500'> <br>

 * Lay the cables for the tow as shown. <br>
+* And do not tighten the cable ties completely. <br> The cable should still be able to move back and forth. <br> The cable ties are initially used to ensure that no cables are crushed. <br>
+* Cut off the ends of the cable ties. <br>
 <br>
 <img src='images/beldholder_down_7.png' width='500'> <br>

 * Set up the "cable_towing_support"<br>
 * align all parts and tighten the screws for the "cable_towing_support" first<br>
 * then attach all screws through the holes to the T-slot nuts<br>
+* Attach the cable trailing end to the support.

 # 03 counterweight:<br>